Sentinel (band)

 Sentinel is an American indie dream rock duo originating from San Francisco, California.
-Currently Tarabud and Dennis are based out of Seattle, Washington.
-Their music style is self-described as indie-indie dream pop.
+Currently, Tarabud and Bestafka are based out of Seattle, Washington.
+Their music style is self-described as indie-dream pop.
 The band played regularly in clubs and venues around the San Francisco Bay Area.
-These include KZSU Stanford Live in Studio, Bottom of the Hill, The Uptown, Blakes on Telegraph, The Red Devil Lounge, 19 Broadway, The Great American Music Hall, Cafe Du Nord, Six Flags Discovery Kingdom Main Stage, The Make-Out Room and Bay Street Emeryville.
-They were played regularly on San Francisco Bay Area radio stations including KITS Live105, KSAN (FM) The Bone, KALX UC Berkeley, KUSF UC San Francisco, KZSU Stanford and regularly make the list of top Bay Area local bands.
-Tarabud made top female musician for Bay Area according to Live105 FM Music News in 2011.
+These include KZSU Stanford Live in Studio, Bottom of the Hill, The Uptown, Blakes on Telegraph, The Red Devil Lounge, 19 Broadway, the Great American Music Hall, Cafe Du Nord, Six Flags Discovery Kingdom Main Stage, The Make-Out Room and Bay Street Emeryville.
+They were played regularly on Bay Area radio stations including KITS Live105, KSAN The Bone, KALX UC Berkeley, KUSF UC San Francisco, KZSU Stanford and regularly made the list of top Bay Area local bands.
+In 2011, Tarabud was a top female musician for the Bay Area according to Live105 FM Music News.